alliander-opensource/girlsday2022-escape-room/README.md

 3. Setup the switch station.
 4. Setup the connection station.

-Depending on the situation the clues can be asked for at the game table, or distributed throughout the area
+Depending on the situation the clues can be asked for at the game table, or distributed throughout the area.

+Make sure to have some pens and markes ready so participants can scribble.

 [answer/cable]: https://alliander-opensource.github.io/girlsday2022-escape-room/cable.pdf
 [decypher/switch]: https://alliander-opensource.github.io/girlsday2022-escape-room/switch.pdf